Adrianne Pieczonka: Life and career

 She debuted at the Metropolitan Opera in 2004 as Lisa in Tchaikovsky's The Queen of Spades.
 At the Met, she has also performed Sieglinde (Die Walküre), Amelia (Simon Boccanegra), Chrysothemis (Elektra), Leonore (Fidelio) and Madame Lidoine (Dialogues des Carmélites).

 Pieczonka has performed with the world's leading opera companies for over three decades.
 Some of these include the Bavarian State Opera, Deutsche Oper Berlin, Berlin State Opera, Hamburg State Opera, Zurich Opera, Teatro Real, Liceu, Teatro Arriaga, Paris Opera, Grand Théâtre de Genève, Los Angeles Opera, Teatro Colón, San Francisco Opera, Houston Grand Opera, along with many others.
+In her home country of Canada, she sang in operas staged in Hamilton (Popera, 1988), Edmonton (Countess, 1990), Calgary (Countess in 1991), Toronto (Mimì, 1994) and Vancouver (Nyade, 1989 and Countess, 1992).
 She made her Salzburg Festival debut in 2001 singing a concert version of Lohengrin and has since sung Elisabetta, The Marschallin and Leonore at this prestigious festival.
 She made her Bayreuth Festival debut in 2006, singing Sieglinde in Die Walküre and was hailed by Die Zeit as "The Sieglinde of our time" She returned to Bayreuth to sing Senta in The Flying Dutchman in 2012.
+Other roles include Tatiana (Eugene Onegin), Kaiserin (Die Frau ohne Schatten), Freia (Das Rheingold), Elsa (Lohengrin), and Elisabeth (Tannhäuser).

 Pieczonka has worked with the world's finest conductors in concert and opera including Sir Georg Solti, Christian Thielemann, Claudio Abbado, Riccardo Muti, Zubin Mehta, Lorin Maazel, Pierre Boulez, James Levine, Semyon Bychkov, Kent Nagano, Sir Colin Davis, Daniel Barenboim, Sir Donald Runnicles, Philippe Jordan, Yannick Nézet-Séguin, and Richard Bradshaw, among many others.

 On the concert stage and as a recitalist, Pieczonka has performed at Toronto's Massey Hall and Roy Thomson Hall, the Edinburgh Festival, The Proms, Salle Pleyel in Paris, Vienna's Musikverein and Konzerthaus, Tokyo Bunka Kaikan, The Orpheum in Vancouver, Schubertiade in Schwarzenberg, Austria, Carnegie Hall and Avery Fisher Hall, New York, among many others.

 In 2019 she was appointed the first Vocal Chair at the Glenn Gould School, where she gives regular masterclasses, and oversees the vocal department and their opera productions.

+In 2023, she planned to sing Judith in Bluebeard’s Castle with Gerald Finley, but cancelled as she felt that parts of the role were out of her comfort zone.
+She had just turned 60 and decided to retire.

+Vocal Quality

+Robert Everett-Green from the Globe and Mail describes Pieczonka as “a fine, intelligent singer in any situation, with a creamy tone and lustrous colour throughout her range."
+She describes her voice as being "somewhere between a lyric and a dramatic soprano".
+In response to a recital of Wagner and Strauss arias, John Freeman from Opera News describes her timbre as even and clear with appreciable strength and narrow, controlled vibrato.Throughout her career she has sung Mozart, Verdi and Puccini, but as her voice progressed it lent itself to the roles of Strauss and Wagner.